mohamedsamara/aws-cdk/README.md

-# Welcome to your CDK TypeScript project
+# AWS CDK CodePipeline

-This is a blank project for CDK development with TypeScript.
+Continuous integration and delivery (CI/CD) using CDK Pipelines

 The `cdk.json` file tells the CDK Toolkit how to execute your app.